Starcounter/Docs/docs/topic-guides/blendable-web-apps/view-model-attaching.md

 Token matching can be made more fine-grained by using contexts.
 They are composed of a list of strings that acts as a bit map when matched with other contexts.
 This list isn't materialized anywhere, it is just an un-written contract between the apps.

 Starcounter came up with few predefined contexts that have shared meaning which can be understood by all app authors:
-* `page` — an entire page content;
-* `thumbnail` — a thumbnail of a page content;
-* `row` — single row of entity data;
-* `icon` — launch icons or smaller icons in other scenarios;
+* `page` — a size factor context.
+Use it if the view contains full information that the app has about a concept.
+The view renders in multiple lines.
+The view is suitable to be attached in full pages about a concept;
+* `thumbnail` — a size factor context.
+Use it if the view contains basic information that the app has about a concept.
+The view renders in multiple lines.
+The view is suitable to be attached in side information or teasers about a concept;
+* `row` — a size factor context.
+Use it if the view contains basic information that the app has about a concept.
+The view renders in a single line.
+The view is suitable to be attached in lists;
+* `icon` — a size factor context.
+Use it if the view contains the smallest unit of information that the app has about a concept.
+The view renders in a single element that is a link to a bigger view.
+The view is suitable to be attached in menu bars;
-* `search` — a search result;
+* `search` — a meta context.
+Use it if the view is suitable for search results;
-* `app` — a meta context that represents the current app;
+* `app` — a meta context.
+Use it if the view represents the app itself, rather than a concept;

+There are some compound contexts, that have a meaning of their own:

+* `search, row` — a single-line row that is suitable for search results;
+* `app, icon` — an icon that opens the main page of the app;

-As an app author or solution owner, you can come up with his own contexts.
-That such contexts are unknown to other app developers, so they are less likely to attach view-models from other apps.
+As an app author or solution owner, you can come up with your own contexts.
+Keep in mind that such contexts are unknown to other app authors, so they are less likely to attach view-models from other apps.

-You also can use custom contexts in place of the original contexts for fine tuning of the view-model attachment rules.
-And furthermore contexts can be combined in view-attachment rules, for example `search, row` will be used most commonly for search results and `app, icon` is used to provide app shortcuts for Launchpad.
+As a solution owner, you can replace the original contexts provided by an app author with custom contexts for fine tuning of the view-model attachment rules.

 No context \(`null` value\) means **match any context**.
 Otherwise, two handlers are matched if source context contains same elements as destination context.
 Examples:

-* Source context `{ "Readable", "Page" }` is NOT matched with `{ "Writable", "Page" }`.
+* Source context `{ "raw", "page" }` is NOT matched with `{ "search", "page" }`.
-* Source context `null` is matched with `{ "Readable", "Page" }` and `{ "Writable", "Page" }` and any other context.
+* Source context `null` is matched with `{ "raw", "page" }` and `{ "search", "page" }` and any other context.
-* Source context `{ "Page", "Writable" }` is matched with `{ "Writable", "Page" }` and vice versa.
+* Source context `{ "page", "search" }` is matched with `{ "search", "page" }` and vice versa.

 Consider contexts as an additional matching rule for handlers with the same token.